John A Waller

 - Capacity to be profitable once creditor pressure removed.

-A Company Voluntary Arrangement with its creditors, once agreed by 75% of the creditors of the company, then remains a legally binding agreement.
-The effect is during preparation and review, the company’s creditors may agree to write off a proportion of debt owed with your company’s creditors, therefore reducing the amount repaid over a reasonable period for the company.
+A Company Voluntary Arrangement with its creditors, once agreed by 75% of the creditors of the company, remains a legally binding agreement.
+The effect is that the company’s creditors may agree to write off a proportion of debt owed with your company’s creditors during preparation and review, reducing the amount repaid over a reasonable period for the company.
 Normally 60 months.

 Is your struggling company eligible to even propose a CVA?

 Many companies present as failing companies, and so fail the opportunity to have a CVA.
-If your business model moving forward shows, it is not viable.
+If your business model shows, it is not viable.
 Then creditors usually reject the request.

 To successfully propose and comply with a CVA, your company needs to have all the following characteristics: